Making the Most of Your Hypothyroidism Treatment

 Generic levothyroxine tablets are made by several different generic manufacturers.
 Generic levothyroxine is considered expensive, and the retail price for a standard monthly dosage ranges from $15 to $30 a month.
 There are also several brand names of levothyroxine tablets available in the United States, including Synthroid and Levoxyl.
 Retail prices for the brand names are typically costlier than generics and run from $30 to $60 per month.

 Another brand of levothyroxine is the specialty drug Tirosint.
-Tirosint was formulated for people with digestive problems, absorption issues, or allergies.
-Tirosint comes in as a liquid-filled capsule and is hypoallergenic.
+Tirosint is hypoallergenic, and was formulated for people with digestive problems, absorption issues, or allergies.
+Tirosint comes in two forms: a liquid, and a liquid-filled capsule.
 Tirosint tends to be costlier than brand-name levothyroxine tablets, and the typical retail price can be $120 or more per month.

 Generic and brand-name levothyroxine drugs are considered bioequivalent, meaning that they are considered equals that can be substituted for each other.
 A caution, however: Bioequivalence does not mean that levothyroxine drugs are equally “bioavailable.”
 You may absorb one levothyroxine drug at a different rate than another, given their different fillers.
 For example, most people absorb Tirosint better and more quickly than levothyroxine tablets.